backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Event Source Mapping.md

 ---
 ## Event Source Mapping
 - Services:
-	- *Kinesis Data Streams*
+	- **Kinesis Data Streams (KDS)**
-	- *SQS & SQS FIFO queue*
+	- **SQS & SQS FIFO queue**
-	- *DynamoDB Streams*
+	- **DynamoDB Streams**
 - Records need to be **polled** from the source.
 This means lambda needs to ask the services for some records.
 - Lambda is invoked **synchronously**.
 - Internally an **event source map** is created which is responsible for polling kinesis and getting the results back.
-- Once the event source map has data it will invoke the lambda function synchronously for processing
+- Once the event source map has data it will invoke the lambda function synchronously for processing.

+> [!question]+ A company is setting up a Lambda function that will process events from a DynamoDB stream.
+The Lambda function has been created and a stream has been enabled.
+What else needs to be done for this solution to work?
+> - An *event-source mapping* must be **created on the Lambda side** to associate the DynamoDB stream with the Lambda function.
+> - The configuration of the event source mapping for stream-based services (DynamoDB, Kinesis), and Amazon SQS, is made on the **Lambda side**.

 ## Event Source Mappers
 - There are two categories of event source mappers: